 Enhanced by a magnificent landscape, headland Sculpture on the Gulf is New Zealand’s premier contemporary outdoor sculpture exhibition.
 It is listed in the New York Times as number 35 in the top 46 destination events in the world to visit.

-2015 marked the seventh biennial headland Sculpture on the Gulf which was initiated by the Waiheke Community Art Gallery, with the support of founding benefactors, John Gow, Sue Fisher, and Ruth Foreman.
+2017 marked the eighth biennial headland Sculpture on the Gulf which was initiated by the Waiheke Community Art Gallery.
+With the support of founding benefactors, John Gow, Sue Fisher, and Ruth Foreman.
 Owned by the Waiheke Community Art Gallery, this event which was first staged in 2003 was initially run by a gallery sub-committee.
 As the event grew, the gallery formed a separate organization, Headland Sculpture on the Gulf Ltd. The gallery continues to support the exhibition by operating the Pavilion Gallery, providing volunteers for the event and appointing the directors of the headland board.

 Headland Sculpture on the Gulf is an art experience that takes people on a vibrant art journey over some of Waiheke Island’s most magnificent scenery – an inspirational space literally “on the edge”.